Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Introduction

 To summarize, this paper proposes a maximin headway control framework that achieves SO-DTA.
 Specifically, we first explore how the headway of AVs would affect the road fundamental diagram and develop a headway-dependent double queue model (HDQ), which is proved to be a generalized form of the double queue model \citep{MA201498}.
 Then we formulate the network-wide traffic dynamics with SO-DTA for AVs, followed by the rigorous proof that Observation~\ref{ob:1} and Observation \ref{ob:nonunique} hold.
 Then we formally define the maximin headway control for SO-DTA, propose a provable approach to solve it analytically, and show the uniqueness of the maximin headway.
 Lastly, numerical experiments are conducted on the small and large networks to verify our proofs.

-The contributions of this paper are summarized as follows: \begin{itemize} \item The headway-dependent fundamental diagram (HFD) and double queue model (HDQ) are developed to depict the effects of AV headway on network-wide traffic dynamics. \item It is analytically proved that the SO-DTA can be achieved under minimum headway. \item We first time propose the maximin headway control of AVs for SO-DTA in general dynamic networks; the maximin headway is proved to be unique, and it can be obtained analytically using Linear Programming (LP).
+The contributions of this paper are summarized as follows: \begin{itemize} \item The headway-dependent double queue (HDQ) model is developed to depict the effects of AV headway on network-wide traffic dynamics. \item It is analytically proved that the SO-DTA can be achieved under minimum headway. \item It first time proposes and solves the maximin headway control of AVs for SO-DTA in general dynamic networks. \end{itemize}